DanFaria/GOSemanticSimilarity/tutorial.md

 ## All vs all analysis
 > ### {% icon hands_on %} Hands-on: All vs all analysis
 >
-> The data for this tutorial is available at [Zenodo] # (link!!!!!!!!!!!) to download.
+> The data for this tutorial is available at [Zenodo](https://zenodo.org/record/3339362#.XTBT5_x7nCI) to download.
 For convenience and reproducibility of results, we already added the GO ontology and annotations in the Zenodo repository.
 >
 > 1. **Upload to the Galaxy the following files**:
 > - go.obo